Kabri, Israel: Modern history

 The Palestinian village of al-Kabri existed at the site from the post-Crusader period until 1949.
 In 1948 the Yehiam convoy was ambushed while passing the village.
 According to Israeli historian Benny Morris, a subsequent Haganah attack led to the flight of most of the villagers, and others were killed in what became known as the Al-Kabri massacre.
 The Haganah planned to "destroy and burn" Al-Kabri and neighbouring villages in western Galilee.
 Later, Al-Kabri was among the villages razed to ensure that its residents "could and would never return."

 In 1949 a new kibbutz was founded on the site of the village by displaced members of the kibbutz Beit HaArava and young refugees from the Youth Aliyah.
 Beit HaArava was located along the Jordan River near Jericho, and had been evacuated during the 1948 Arab–Israeli War, was subsequently destroyed by the invading Jordanian forces.
 Beit HaArava's children and noncombatant women members had been evacuated to the kibbutz Shefayim during the War of Independence.
 The members subsequently divided in 1949 into two groups.
 One became the founding member of Kabri and the other joined Gesher HaZiv, another kibbutz in the Western Galilee.

-Shortly following the breakout of the Iron swords war, Kabri was evacuated due to its proximity to the Lebanese border, and both of the regional schools in the kibbutz were converted into military bases.
+Shortly following the breakout of the Gaza war, Kabri was evacuated due to its proximity to the Lebanese border, and both of the regional schools in the kibbutz were converted into military bases.